Your Title Goes Here

 Aish inspires young Jewish adults to live a more purposeful life and develop more vibrant and lasting relationships, based on 3500 years of practical Jewish wisdom.

 Find out more about the joy of Judaism right here, right now.

 Meet the team

 Rabbi Andrew Saffer

+After six years in Jerusalem, Andrew became a rabbi, specialising in relationship counselling.
 He met his wife, Rachelle (also from Melbourne) in Jerusalem the very next day.
-They married, moved back to Australia and now share five very cute children.
-Andrew spends his spare time listening to the same music your parents did and making ‘dad’ jokes.
+They married, moved back to Melbourne, and now share five very cute children.

 Rabbi Jon Neumann